awslabs/multi-model-server/docker/advanced_settings.md

 The container image consists of MXNet, Java, MMS and all related python libraries.

-We can build the MXNet Model Server image based on the Dockerfile as follows:
+We can build the Multi Model Server image based on the Dockerfile as follows:

 ```bash
 # Building the MMS CPU image